Butyric Acid, Gut Bacteria, and Colon Health

 What Is Soluble Fiber?

 The human body can’t digest soluble fiber.
 This doesn't mean that the fiber is useless, however.
 In fact, it has health benefits.
 It dissolves in the water present in the digestive tract, forming a gel.
 This gel lowers the level of LDL cholesterol (the so-called “bad” cholesterol) in the blood.
 It also lowers the blood sugar level.
 Another health benefit of soluble fiber is that it can be fermented by certain colon bacteria to produce butyric acid.

-Good sources of soluble fiber include barley, oatmeal, beans, peas, carrots, apples, and pears (not including the peel) and many other types of fruits and vegetables.
-The peels of fruits fruits and vegetables contain insoluble fiber.
+Good sources of soluble fiber include barley, oatmeal, beans, peas, carrots, apples, pears (not including the peel), and many other types of fruits and vegetables.
+The peels of fruits and vegetables contain insoluble fiber.
 The body can't digest this material.
 Like soluble fiber, however, it has benefits, including bulking up the stool and relieving constipation.

 Substances that cause butyric acid to be made by gut bacteria are said to be butyrogenic.
 The bacteria that make the butyric acid are also said to be butyrogenic.